neuromatch/impact-scholars/scholar-outputs/2023/project5.md

-# Latitudinal Assessment of Burned Area within the Argentinian Andean-Patagonian Forest for the 2001-2019 Fire Seasons
+# Latitudinal assessment of burned area within the Argentinian Andean-Patagonian forest for the 2001-2019 fire seasons

 Team "Tyrannosaurus Tango Dolce"